own-dev/own-agent-open/README.md

 https://googleapis.github.io/google-cloud-python/latest/core/auth.html

 ## Add necessary environment variables to .bashrc
-!
-Note: if you are deploying the system for development and/or testing purposes, please use test account credentials for all the agents
+**Note**: if you are deploying the system for development and/or testing purposes, it is advised to use test account credentials for all the agents
 ```
 export OWN_AGENTS_PATH="/opt/own-agent" # where opt is the directory you cloned own-agent code to
 export PYTHONPATH="$OWN_AGENTS_PATH:$OWN_AGENTS_PATH/agents_platform:$OWN_AGENTS_PATH/agents:$OWN_AGENTS_PATH/agents/news:$OWN_AGENTS_PATH/agents/ip:$OWN_AGENTS_PATH/agents/science:$OWN_AGENTS_PATH/agents_platform/own_adapter"